 You can meet other Journalism majors by participating in the student chapters of professional organizations ranging from the Society of Professional Journalists and the National Press Photographers Association to the Public Relations Student Society of America and Ad Club, which is affiliated with the American Advertising Federation.

 A Residents Engaged in Academic Living Community (REAL Community) brings together Journalism majors who live on campus to enhance academic and social experiences.

 The nationally acclaimed Mayborn Literary Nonfiction Conference annually hosts well-known professionals who offer different insights into the profession.
 Past keynote speakers have included Joyce Carol Oates, N. Scott Momaday and Paul Theroux.

-The Mayborn School of Journalism is accredited by the Accrediting Council on Education in Journalism and Mass Communications (Stauffer-Flint Hall, 1435 Jayhawk Blvd.; Lawrence, Kan.
-66045-7575; telephone 785-864-3973).
+The Mayborn School of Journalism is accredited by the Accrediting Council on Education in Journalism and Mass Communications (1435 Jayhawk Blvd.; Lawrence, Kan.
+66045-7515; telephone 785-864-3973).
 Only about one-fourth of the nation’s journalism and mass communications programs are accredited by this organization.
 This distinction means the school meets or exceeds high standards of excellence in journalism education.

-To become a Journalism major, you’ll need to maintain a 2.5 GPA in your pre-major journalism courses and have a 2.5 cumulative UNT GPA.
-The pre-major courses, which total 9 credit hours, provide a broad overview of the different aspects of journalism.
-From there, your courses will be more focused on your individual area of study.
+To become a Journalism major, you’ll need to maintain a 2.5 GPA in your journalism courses and have a 2.0 cumulative UNT GPA.
+The foundational courses, which total 9 credit hours, provide a broad overview of the different aspects of journalism.
+From there, your courses will be more focused on your individual field of study.